jim-works/RecursiaOld/README.md

 # Swarmed
-In progress voxel "tower defense" game made in Godot, primarly with C#.
+In progress voxel adventure game made in Godot, primarly with C#.

-Eventually, I plan on publishing it somewhere (maybe Steam) and leaving it open source.
+Eventually, I plan on publishing it somewhere (Steam and Itch.io) and leaving it open source.
+Not sure exaclty what I want to include, I might only share the code for a while.

-Very limited feature set at the moment:
+Current Features:
   - Rough AABB physics
   - Multithreaded world generation and meshing
+    - Support for very large, multi-chunk structures
+    - Octree world structure for future optimization
   - Robust block system, blocks can contain arbitrary data
+  - Item/Inventory system
+    - With crafting
+  - Combat system
+  - Boss fight with Patrick Quack (giant skeleton man)
+  - Several enemy types with unique behavior:
+    - Chain striker - has many segments connected by spring physics, tries to launch itself at you
+    - Marp - chases you, picks you up, and throws you into the air.
+Carries you to its master (or to the edge of the world).
+Defeating Patrick gives you the ability to summon your own friendly Marps to fight for you.
+  - Very "beautiful" art and models.
+They're something.

 # How to run

+Download the latest release from the releases page, or...

 Download the project and open in Godot 3.4.4-mono.
 Run in the editor.